Timeline- Mary Todd Lincoln (1818-1882)

 1862

-Son Willie Lincoln dies in February.
+Son Willie Lincoln dies in February, probably of typhoid.

 Half brother Sam Todd dies at the Battle of Shiloh while serving in the Confederate Army.